-A lipomyelomeningocele (pronounced lipo-my-elo-men-IN-go-seal) is a rare birth defect.
-It affects a child’s backbone (spine).
+A lipomyelomeningocele (pronounced lipo-my-elo-men-IN-go-seal) is a birth defect that affects a child’s backbone (spine).

 Lipomyelomeningocele in Children

 Babies develop lipomyelomeningoceles early in their mother’s pregnancy – during the fourth to sixth week.
-The problem has no known cause.
-Unlike a myelomeningocele, the genes a baby inherits don't play a role in the development of a lipomyelomeningocele.
+There is no known cause.
+The genes babies get from their parents do not play a role.
 It is not caused by mothers getting too little folic acid during pregnancy.

 Lipomyelomeningocele at Seattle Children’s